-When my intrepid Kindergarten teacher, Mrs. Marshall, cheerfully informed me that I would “the Christmas Tree” in a child production based on the old German yuletide ballad, “O Tannenbaum,” my eyes lit up like a Broadway light bank.
+When my intrepid Kindergarten teacher, Mrs. Marshall, cheerfully informed me that I would be “the Christmas Tree” in a child production based on the old German yuletide ballad, “O Tannenbaum,” my eyes lit up like a Broadway light bank.
 “You mean, Mrs. Marshall that I’m going to be the star?”
 I unknowingly punned.

 “In a general way,” she replied with a smile.

 As we began to rehearse for our kindergarten Christmas play, we children in Mrs. Marshall’s class at the Tenacre Country Day School in Wellesley, Massachusetts soon learned that the crux of the story involved a somewhat droopy Christmas tree in a forest, which was unloved and ignored by the people of the surrounding village.
 After all, there were far more impressive and sturdier trees than this somewhat pathetic evergreen, which was both undersized and undervalued.
 “Its branches hung down to its base as if the tree was both ashamed and weak.
 Many thought that it would be cut down, but the children of the town always convinced the adults to let the tree live.”

 As the narrator in the play explained, one of the traditions of the people in the town had been to congregate around the most imposing pine tree on Christmas day, where carols were sung, and gifts were presented.
 For years, the desolate evergreen stood in the dark as everyone danced and sang around the mightier trees.

 However, on the day before Christmas, when a sudden nor’easter hit the village and its peripheral forest, the villagers were shocked to discover that the one surviving tree in the windstorm was the previously secluded evergreen that had once been the laughing stock of the entire community.